 With the opening of Rio Sul, Cariocas were offered plentiful parking; most of the top stores under one roof, and climatic conditions that could be controlled.
 Rio discovered that it could shop comfortably rain or shine.
 At first the city stuck to the old habit of only going out in the afternoon, but this quickly changed so that Rio Sul’s more than 400 stores are now busy from the moment they open their doors at 10am to the time they close twelve hours later at 10pm.
 Each month more than 2 million shoppers visit Rio Sul.

 In October 1981, Rio Sul was joined by the even larger Barra Shopping, a massive US style mall located in the then new and fast growing residential area of Barra da Tijuca, a catchment area that also attracts customers from São Conrado, Ipanema and parts of the zona norte.
 Today Barra Shopping has over 600 stores that attract 2.5 million visitors each month.
-As well as a shopping centre, Barra Shopping boasts an extensive entertainment complex including the New York City annex and a bowling alley and ice rink.
+As well as a shopping centre, Barra Shopping boasts an extensive entertainment complex including the New York City annex with its multiplex cinema.

-Its most recent addition, Village Mall, is a new shopping centre in its own right that focuses on high end brands, both national and international.
-It also has nice restaurants and bars, a multiplex and one of Rio’s most modern theatres.
+Its most recent addition, Village Mall, is a shopping centre in its own right that focuses on high end brands, both national and international.
+It also has nice restaurants and bars, a multiplex and one of Rio’s most modern and comfortable theatres.

 Shopping by Area